mgks/Android-SmartWebView/README.md

 Rating dialogue is enabled by default.

 ```
-ASWR_DAYS            = 3;			// after how many days of usage would you like to show the dialoge
+ASWR_DAYS            = 3;           // after how many days of usage would you like to show the dialog
 ASWR_TIMES           = 10;          // overall request launch times being ignored
 ASWR_INTERVAL        = 2;           // reminding users to rate after days interval
 ```

 ## Contributing